- Last Updated: 05 February 2024 05 February 2024

 The week will be structured with limited classroom instruction, some guided lab work, and more individualized plans and work time - modeling what typically happens in a high school environment.
 Welding instruction will start with skill development, and quickly move into applicable projects that build fabrication skills and apply welding abilities.
 Woods instruction will be highly individualized, with participants choosing and developing their own skills and teaching abilities from a menu of projects.
 All materials will be provided as part of the course.

-The course will begin July 6, 2020 at Sutherlin High School.
-Sessions will run 8am-5pm Monday thru Thursday, and welding will finish noon on Friday (Woods will conclude Thursday night).
+The course will begin July 29, 2024 at Sutherlin High School.
+Sessions will run 8am-5pm Monday thru Thursday.
 Lunch will be provided daily as will two dinners.
 Payment must be received before the course begins.
 Please make checks payable to Oregon Agriculture Teachers Association.
-For those not taking the course for graduate credit through OSU - Agricultural Education Department, there will be a lab fee ($500 for Woods, $600 for Welding).
+For those not taking the course for graduate credit through OSU - Agricultural Education Department, there will be a lab fee ($700).
 In order to register for the graduate credit, participants who do this will NOT pay the lab fee but will register for 3 graduate credits and pay for those through OSU.

 Registration will be available until June 1, on a first-come, first-served basis.
 Participation will be capped to ensure a valuable experience for all those attending.
 If registrations are at an insufficient level, the course may not be held.